djangify/our-spot/README.md

 PHOTO OF FOLLOW BUTTON

-## Future Updates
+## Placeholders and Future Updates

+The network includes a few placeholders that were adding so show additional features that will be included.
+These are:

+_Report a photo or profile_ - The button under photos and profiles can be clicked to report a photo/profile to Admin.
+This currently works on the network but is not connected to an email system right now.

+_Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is available but is not currently a working system.

-As a social network there were a number of features that could be included and may be added at a later date.
+As a social network there were a number of features that will be added at a later date.
 Future features include:

+- Email authentication - the ability to sign up using email and receive notifications via email.

 - The ability to search for images based on tags